Skip to main content

 Urban trees in all settings were appreciated, but those in urban parks and similar settings were seen as the most beneficial.

-Support for tree planting in urban areas was generally high, with a general consensus that government money and finance raised by polluting businesses and activities should cover costs of planting and managing trees.
+Support for tree planting in urban areas was generally high, with a consensus that government money and finance raised by polluting businesses and activities should cover costs of planting and managing trees.

 In some cases respondents noted the need for equity in planning tree cover into areas that currently have fewer street trees, woodlands and greenspaces with trees.